 #4 Collection of gear

-We store a massive amount of equipment (balls, bats, sticks and winter sports gear) so that we have the chance to do whatever we are in the mood for.
+Finns store a massive amount of equipment (balls, bats, sticks, and winter sports gear) so that we have the chance to do whatever we are in the mood for.

-And not only at our home, because of course, but we might also have double equipment at the cabin!
+And not only at our home, because we might also have double equipment at the cabin!

 #5 Volunteer work

-Weekly, many Finns do hours of volunteer work in sports club supporting their operation, especially if that work enables their children to do that particular sport.
+Weekly, many Finns use hours of their free time for volunteer work in a sports club, especially if that work enables children to do that particular sport.

 Everyday situations can turn quickly into a competition in Finland.
 Take a round of Finnish summer cottage darts or mölkky, a Finnish pin-throwing game, and see what I mean.

 Furthermore, a Finn can genuinely enjoy driving (too) fast on the crooked dirt roads imagining to be a rally driver.
 And a cute date night can escalate into moping and irritation because, honestly – it just sucks to lose.